-The first TGI Friday’s was opened in New York City, in 1965 as a place where Allan Stillman, its owner, could meet women!
-Indeed, TGI Friday’s was among the first bars to promote Ladies’ Night, to attract more women in for less expensive drinks.
+Are you a fan of TGI Friday’s?
+I know I am!
+Well did you know that the first TGI Friday’s was opened in New York City, in 1965 as a place where Allan Stillman, its owner, could meet women?
+Yes indeed, TGI Friday’s was among the first bars to promote Ladies’ Night, to attract more women in for less expensive drinks.
 And in case you were wondering, it was Stillman, along with an old college buddy, who later opened Tuesday’s, Wednesday’s, Thursday’s and Ice Cream Sunday’s.

 Do you love serving up the perfect game day food?
 TGI Fridays Potato Skins are so easy to make, and they are perfect for a party, game watching, or a fun appetizer for your whole family.
 These are so inexpensive to make, so they are perfect for a large crowd.

 Yes, of course!
 In fact, there is a lot of fiber and nutrients in the skin.
 The white part, or the “flesh” of the potato, is full of carbs.
 Some people just prefer not to eat it because it is either too crispy or too tough.
 But when you make these little snacks, everyone will love them.